The Ballad of Narayama (1983 film)

-The Ballad of Narayama (楢山節考, Narayama Bushikō) is a 1983 Japanese film by director Shōhei Imamura.
+The Ballad of Narayama (楢山節考, Narayama bushikō) is a 1983 Japanese film by director Shōhei Imamura.
 It stars Sumiko Sakamoto as Orin, Ken Ogata, and Shoichi Ozawa.
-It is an adaptation of the book Narayama bushikō by Shichirō Fukazawa and slightly inspired by the 1958 film directed by Keisuke Kinoshita.
+It is an adaptation of the story of the same name by Shichirō Fukazawa, which had previously been adapted for a 1958 film directed by Keisuke Kinoshita.
 Both films explore the legendary practice of ubasute, in which elderly people were carried to a mountain and abandoned to die.
 Imamura's film won the Palme d'Or at the 1983 Cannes Film Festival.

 Production

 The Ballad of Narayama was filmed in Niigata Prefecture and Nagano Prefecture.

 Plot

 The film is set in a small rural village in 19th century Japan.
 According to tradition, once a person reaches the age of 70, he or she must travel to a remote mountain to die of starvation, a practice known as ubasute.
 The story concerns Orin, who is 69 and in sound health.
 However, she notes that a neighbor had to drag his father to the mountain, so she resolves to avoid clinging to life beyond her term.
 She spends a year arranging all the affairs of her family and village, severely punishing a family hoarding food and helping her younger son lose his virginity.

 The film contains harsh scenes depicting the brutal conditions faced by the villagers.
 Interspersed between episodes in the film are brief vignettes of nature—birds, snakes, and other animals hunting, watching, singing, copulating, or giving birth.